susom/mirc-ctp/README.md

 You can now open the DICOM files in `DICOM-ANON` to make sure they work with your intended application.

 You may want to look at the contents of `anonymize.sh` to understand how the MIRC-CTP application is invoked.

+**A note about pixel scrubbing and MacOS**

+In order to read DICOM encoded with the JPEG Lossless syntax, you need to have the Java Advanced Imaging ImageIO libraries.
+Unfortunately, these are not available for Mac.
+To get around this limitation, you can run this application from within a Docker container.
+A Dockerfile is included in this distribution, to create the image run:

+`docker build -f Dockerfile --pull -t mirc-ctp .`

+You can then use the `anonymize-mac.sh` script instead of `anonymize.sh` to anonymize DICOM directories with support for these image formats.